 Hagelslag is often eaten for breakfast in the Netherlands but why not enjoy it as an afternoon or after-dinner sweet treat?
 Your kids would love it!

-You just need 3 ingredients: bread, butter, and sprinkles.
+You just need 3 ingredients: bread, softened butter, and sprinkles.

 First, get a slice of bread.
 Per tradition I believe it should be plain white bread.